EmiliaGibson/Detecting-IFS/README.md

 `Examples.py` can be run to reproduce Figures 1, 2 and 3

 ### Requirements
-`requirements.txt' lists the versions of the python packages used in this repository and can be used to create a virtual environment.
+`requirements.txt` lists the versions of the python packages used in this repository and can be used to create a virtual environment.